Former Amazon worker pleads guilty in connection with letters threatening President Trump, predecessors

 In a federal courtroom in Sacramento, Xiong pleaded guilty to a single count of conveying false information concerning use of an explosive.
 He faces up to 10 years in prison.

-His lawyer, Tim Zindel, described the case “just a touch of mental illness" after his client admitted in court to previously being treated for mental problems.
+His lawyer, Tim Zindel, described the case as “just a touch of mental illness" after his client admitted in court to previously being treated for mental problems.

 In two letters sent November 2017 to Hmong TV in Minnesota and the FBI Boston’s field office, Xiong demanded $1 million be dropped off at a McDonald’s in Minnesota, according to court records.